 Although we have yet to introduce him, the guy who brought you Sea Monkeys and X-Ray Specs also brought you these hair-raising monsters.
 Ta da.

-And so the years passed and childish things were put away, replaced by things normally labeled adult (but when considered at length, or perhaps not even for that long, usually have a streak of ‘kid’ in them a mile long).
+adult (but when considered at length, or perhaps not even for that long, usually have a streak of ‘kid’ in them a mile long).
 A sudden fit of nostalgia and a quick google (verb, noun, adjective, whatever) and the truth dawned.
 Despite the finest left-wing upbringing on the planet (in my home, ‘pinko’ was a compliment) I was, quite possibly, the unwitting teenage funder of extreme right wing political ideologies.

 The ‘inventor’, marketer and creator of both the X-Ray specs (so longingly awaited so quickly assigned to the trash can) and the Sea Monkey (and we all know their fate already) was none other than Harold von Braunhut.
 The name itself suggests some sort of harmless nutty professor, but this guy was no Jerry Lewis.
 Were it not for his politics, his life would be ripe for a Hollywood film.